truhlikfredy/raytracer/README.md

 ## UI

-* 320x200 fixed resolution (prepared for TFT screen when ported)
+* Optimized for 320x200 resolution (prepared for TFT screen when ported)
   * Scaling, can be rendered in low-res and then upscaled so the window is decent size
+  * Does work corectly on higher resolutions but, it's mostly tested on low res
 * **S** to display test pattern of the pseudo randomized sampler results
 * **C** capture screenshots
 * **Left/Right** switch between scenes